EduardoKrausME/moodle-local_slow_queries/README.md

 - Identify CRON-heavy spikes or web-timeouts
 - Open details, extract candidate indexes

-### Performance debugging
-- Find a recurring query in `report.php`
-- Open one representative example in `detail.php`
-- Use the ChatGPT prompt to generate:
-    - index DDL
-    - rewrites
-    - join/where improvements

 ### Regression monitoring
 - Check last 7 days volume
 - Compare max/avg trends weekly
 - Identify new callers (components) from backtrace changes

-## Notes for maintainers

-- The plugin does not assume a specific DB driver (MySQL/Postgres/etc) for reading.
-- Schema extraction uses Moodle metadata methods (`$DB->get_columns()`).
-- The report page uses sampling for recurrence to avoid heavy aggregation on very large datasets.

-If your `mdl_log_queries` grows into tens/hundreds of millions of rows, consider:
-- partitioning / retention policy
-- more specialized indexes aligned with your typical filters
-- scheduled rollups (optional external process)